 This presumption that male is preferred overlooks women of every profession.
 It’s been proven in books, scientific research, for decades that women managers provide better results; women directors, artists, consultants, negotiators, bring an emotional honesty and innovation that doesn’t exist with men.
 And the patients of women doctors get healthy more quickly with fewer relapses.
 Why is this still a thing?

 What is it that makes someone with a penis automatically better, smarter, more trustworthy, more creative or worth more money?
-Don’t even get me started on why having a vagina means we don’t like getting paid for our work, or look forward to unwanted sexual advances from colleagues and bosses.
+Don’t even get me started on why having a vagina means we don’t like getting paid for our work, or look forward to unwanted sexual advances.

 TO SAY OR NOT TO SAY